Aaron98990/ways-of-the-game/spirit-of-the-game.md

 Ending the game on a corner kick during a close game.
 [2011 FIFA Women's World Cup Extra Time Ends on a Corner Kick](https://youtu.be/UAbX7wld9vg?t=8189)

-- If time is up and the ball is not about to enter the goal and their is no promising attack, there is no need to play through an a corner.
+- If time is up and the ball is not about to enter the goal and their is no promising attack in a close game, there is no need to play through an a corner.
 Not everyone would agree.

+Denying a substitution for time-wasting when there are unlimited return substitusions.

+- Denying a substitution that is cleary time wasting may be acceptable, esspecially for games where competition rules mandate no added time.

+A player on the losing team commits DOGSO outside the penalty area in a blowout game.
+It was an attempt at the ball - ignore the red card and give a yellow card.

+- For lower levels of the game, this may be acceptable as the main intent is to have fun.
+But, any foul that is reckless or uses excessive force should be sanctioned no mattered the scoreline.
+Not properly sancctioning reckless/excessive force fouls emboldens other players to foul more and lessens the referee's authority.

 ## Not Commonly Acceptable

 Allowing jewlery because you expect the game not to be aggressive.

 - The game is physcial and the referee's main responsibility is to keep the player's from getting injured from avoidable hazards.
+For games with small children (under 12) you may be able to get away with this.

 Ignoring a handball because the ball bareley grazes a defender's arm.